Skip to content

 Art activities are an important part of child development, and lots of fun!
 Art products are mixtures of chemicals.
 They should be used correctly.
 Many young children will swallow or chew pretty, colorful art products.
 Even older children may splash them into eyes or spill them onto skin.

-Poison Control receives many calls about art products.
+In 2024, US poison centers received more than 15,000 calls about children who got into arts and craft products (including office supplies).
 Most of these cases will result in no effects at all, or only minor symptoms.
 Very few children who swallow, breathe or get art products onto their skin need to go to the doctor.

 • Chalk: Chalk contains a form of calcium.
 Swallowing a piece does not cause poisoning.
 It can be a problem if the chalk gets stuck in the throat causing pain with swallowing or a lot of drooling.
 This can also block the windpipe, causing a cough, breathing problems, or wheezing.